Piletilevi/printsrv3/install.md

 - https://www.python.org/downloads/release/python-2712/
 - http://ironpython.net/download/

-Also You heve to add them to windows PATH do something like
+Also You have to add ironPython manually to windows PATH do something like
 ```
 > PATH %PATH%;c:\Program Files (x86)\IronPython 2.7
-> PATH %PATH%;c:\Python27
 ```

 ### Required modules: